 What does all this mean for the future of quantum networks?

 This research has some pretty interesting implications for the future.
-One thing this research shows is that there's an industrial interest in actually developing these networks and going ahead and trying to find ways to really implement them in practice.
+One thing this research shows is that there's an industrial interest in actually developing quantum networks and going ahead and trying to find ways to really implement them in practice.
 It shows that there are going to be more people trying to commercialize and develop these things, and they're going to be exploring ways to improve them.
 Another thing that it shows is that a lot of the research that we've been doing over the past few decades is now finally starting to come to that type of realization, as well as starting to leave the laboratory academic space and really enter into an industrial space, where there's a lot more funding and control over the development and design of these memories as well.
 While the these memories also have an implication on how we as designers of control plane software for these networks actually approach the problem of designing that control plane software itself.
 So with something like a memory, it may introduce changes into how we just design our own protocols or how we architect the networks themselves in order to improve the performance of these networks.

 Special thanks to Matt Skrzypczyk.
 You can view this interview as a video.